-Sashed double glazed units
+Sashed glazing units

 Our standard triple glazed products are glazed with Low-E Argon gas filled units.
 The standard triple glazing units consist of 4mm glass on the outside, 8mm space filled with Argon gas to prevent heat transfer, another 4mm of glass, another 8mm space filled with Argon gas, and 4mm glass on the inside (4/8Ar/4/8Ar/4).
 Our triple glazed products offer superior U-Values with soft coat low emission (low-e) Argon filled units and a centre pane U-Value of 1.0 W/m²K.

-Centre pane U-Values as low as 0.5 W/mÂ²K can be achieved by using triple glazing units consisting of 4mm glass on the outside, 18mm space filled with Argon gas to prevent heat transfer, another 4mm of glass, another 18mm space filled with Argon gas, and 4mm glass on the inside (4/18Ar/4/18Ar/4).
+Centre pane U-Values as low as 0.5 W/m²K can be achieved by using triple glazing units consisting of 4mm glass on the outside, 18mm space filled with Argon gas to prevent heat transfer, another 4mm of glass, another 18mm space filled with Argon gas, and 4mm glass on the inside (4/18Ar/4/18Ar/4).
 We can use this type of triple glazing in sliding patio doors.

 Sometimes toughened glass is required to comply with building regulations.
 Toughened glass is up to five times as strong as ordinary glass which means that it has to be hit much harder in order to break, and if it does break then it will break into lots of small pieces which are much less dangerous.

 Laminated glass has the same strength as ordinary glass but it consists of two pieces of glass with a sandwich of plastic interlayer.
 If the glass breaks, the fragments of glass are held in place by the interlayer.
 In fully framed installations the broken glass retains a residual strength while awaiting replacement.
 Laminated glass is available upon request.

 Frosted and obscured patterned glass